saaste/extract-video-frames/README.md

 `FrameRate` parameter defines how many images are extracted each second.
 Default is `2`.

-All images are then timestamped based on the video's creation time and given framerate.
+Image timestamps are calculated based on video's creation time and given framerate.